darkerz7/EntWatchSharp/README.md

 21. API for interaction with other plugins
 22. Usage GameHUD API
 23. Display in clantag
+24. Allows you to select the player display format

 ## Required packages:
 1. [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/) (Min version: 285)